ESADE MBA Sample Essays from Past Clients - 1

 In future too, I wish to continue contributing to core functions as a volunteer.

-ESADE Winning Sample Essays – 3
+ESADE MBA Sample Essays from Past Clients - 3

 I am most proud of my work I did with the Folk musicians community in helping revive their income streams during COVID forced lockdown.
 While I was living away from my family in Rajasthan, due to the family dispute (mentioned in the second part of this essay), I became close to a group of folk musicians known as the Langhas.
 I met them for the first time when they performed at the annual Camel Festival and I simply fell in love with their music and craft.